ysard/libre-printer/doc/source/service_configuration.rst

 commands that are considered useful for the RetroPrinter project.

-Please note that the configuration of the ESC/P2 converter is always done through separate files files identical to the original project.
+Please note that the configuration of the ESC/P2 converter is always done through separate files identical to the original project.
 Although this is noted on the list of things to fix one day.